-"I created SayitwithSymbols.com in 2008 as a resource to empower families, caregivers, educators and health professionals who care for children and adults who do not have effective speech.
-The collection of products I've created and offer on SayitwithSymbols.com are portable, functional and easy to use at home, school and out in the community.
+I created SayitwithSymbols.com in 2008 as a resource to empower families, caregivers, educators and health professionals who care for adults and children who do not have effective speech.
+The curated collection of products we offer on SayitwithSymbols.com are portable, functional and easy to use by caregivers at home and out in the community.
 Caregivers will find many pre-made visual supports and communication aids as well as the books, tools and software you need to create your own communication books and other visual supports.
-Families have designed and field-tested many of the products on my site because we found none readily available that met our needs as caregivers."
+We used feedback from families and field-testing to design many of the products on this website because we found none readily available that met our needs as caregivers."

 page or on Twitter @SayitwithSymbol

+Thanks for being a proactive caregiver.
 Communicating is caring.

 This site is dedicated to Graham for his brilliant smile and endearing personality - he is our symbol of love and life.